microsoft/Azure-Kinect-Sensor-SDK/examples/green_screen/README.md

 ## Running the program

-TODO better explanation of the command line arguments.

-I've been running `./bin/green_screen -h 8 -w 6 -s 33 --color-exposure 4000 -t 1000`. h is chessboard height, w width, s is calibration board square side length in millimeters, color-exposure is...color exposure (usec), and t is threshold (in millimeters) past which the example paints the image green.
+Run the `green_screen` executable in the `bin` folder with no arguments for usage details and defaults.
+The first argument is chessboard height, the second is chessboard width, and third is calibration board square side length in millimeters.
+The next three are optional: the fourth is the threshold (in millimeters) past which the example paints the image green, the fifth is the color camera exposure time in usec, and the sixth is the powerline frequency mode.

 ## A Note on Calibration